amitds1997/remote-nvim.nvim/README.md

 Neovim config over).
 This is no fault with the plugin.
 Run `:messages` to see what went wrong.
 Usually, `git` or some other important binary is not available on the remote in some docker systems.

-## FAQs

-1. The notification just keeps rotating, with no progress.
-What's the issue?
-A. Probably a bug in the plugin.
-Re-running the same command again or restarting and running the command again should solve it.
-Author is working on tracking it down and fixing it.
-To determine if this is the same issue as the one author thinks it is, just run `ps aux | grep ssh` and you should see a pending `sftp` ssh job waiting for password prompt.
-This does not happen with key-based auth methods.